-C-Alley’s common technology of PCB Copy is the same functions as original printed circuit boards, and redesign PCB boards according to client’s requirements to win the market.
+C-Alley’s common technology of PCB clone is comping the same functions as original printed circuit boards, and redesigning PCB boards according to the client’s requirements to win the market.

-Step1, Two pieces samples boards are needed for clone, strip all the components off the board , printing a bill of materials (BOM) by machines automatically analysis.
+Step 1, Two pieces of sample boards are needed for cloning, strip all the components off the board, printing a bill of materials (BOM) by machines automatically analysis.

-Step3, Start to make new samplse for your testing, once getting PCB File and BOM List.
+Step 3, Start to make a new sample for your testing, once getting PCB File and BOM List.

-There are four important reasons why choose us to resign or copy PCB boards.
+There are four important reasons for choosing us to resign or copy PCB boards.